Alex Čejka: Professional career

 Čejka turned professional in 1989 and played on the European Tour from 1992 to 2002.
 His biggest tournament win was the Turespaña Masters Open de Andalucía at Islantilla Golf Club in 1995.
 That year he came 6th on the European Tour's Order of Merit.
 Since 2003 he played mainly on the U.S. based PGA Tour.
 In 2003 he reached as high as No. 33 in the Official World Golf Ranking.

 Čejka took a five-shot lead into the final round of the 2009 Players Championship after rounds of 66, 67 and 72.
 He shot a 42 on the front nine, however, en route to a 79 and an eight-stroke loss to Henrik Stenson.

 He represented Germany in the World Cup 12 times, including in 2011 at Mission Hills Haikou in Hainan Island, teaming with partner Martin Kaymer to tie for second, two strokes behind the winning United States team of Matt Kuchar and Gary Woodland. Čejka teamed with Kaymer in four World Cup appearances.

 In 2012 Čejka finished 177th on the PGA Tour and moved to the Web.com Tour.
 He finished 64th in 2013, then 6th in 2014 to earn a return to the PGA Tour.

 Čejka won his first PGA Tour event in his 287th Tour start, the 2015 Puerto Rico Open.
 Two players bogeyed the 18th hole ensuring a five-man playoff; Čejka won with a birdie at the first playoff hole.
 He is the first golfer born in the Czech Republic to win a PGA Tour event and first non-American to win the Puerto Rico Open.
 At the time, he was also the third oldest first-time winner on the PGA Tour since 1970.

 He competed at the 2016 Summer Olympics.

 With most of the sports world on hold due to the COVID-19 pandemic, Čejka played on the Arizona-based Outlaw Tour, one of the few professional golf tours in operation during the pandemic, where he won two events.

 In May 2021, Čejka won his first tournament on the PGA Tour Champions at the Regions Tradition. Čejka won this major tournament in a playoff over Steve Stricker.
 Three weeks later, Čejka won his second PGA Tour Champions major tournament of 2021 at the KitchenAid Senior PGA Championship at Southern Hills Country Club in Tulsa, Oklahoma. Čejka shot a final-round 67 Sunday to beat Tim Petrovic by four shots.

+In July 2023, Čejka won the Senior Open Championship at Royal Porthcawl in Wales on a blustery day with wet conditions. Čejka defeated Pádraig Harrington in a playoff to win the title.
+This was the third win of his senior PGA Tour Champions career, with all three coming at major championships.